libretro/docs/docs/tech/debugging.md

 From here, type `bt full` to get a full backtrace of the crash.
 You can copy/paste this information to a pastebin site such as [dpaste](http://www.dpaste.com/) to get a link that you can provide to developers to help with your problem.
 Run `quit` when you are done to exit gdb.

+To get a full backtrace of the crash for all threads, type `thread apply all bt full`.

 For more information on using GDB, please see their online documentation [here](https://sourceware.org/gdb/current/onlinedocs/gdb/).

 ## ASAN (Linux/Mac/BSD/Android)